Services Contacts Free Consultation via WhatsApp

 The total duration of consular legalization is therefore 2 to 6 weeks.
 In urgent cases, individual stages can be expedited — discuss this with us during the consultation.

 The costs depend on the document type, the need for a duplicate, the requirement for a notarized translation and the specific consulate.
-Each authority charges a fee, and the fee amounts vary.
+Each authority charges a fee: Ministry of Justice — free (included in the 2,500 RUB state fee), MFA — 250 RUB, consulate of the destination country — 150–200 USD (varies by country).
 We provide an individual cost breakdown before starting the work — with no hidden surcharges.
 Contact us for a free consultation and cost calculation.

 Important: The final decision on the acceptance of a legalized document is made by the authority of the destination country based on its internal requirements.
 We assist with the preparation and legalization of documents in accordance with applicable Russian legal regulations.
 Timelines and costs of our services may vary depending on the workload of the relevant authorities and the specifics of your request.